stealthman22/movie-pal/src/react.md

 Use { } around imports when they are not coming in as default.

 Use styled components create global style to create a syle for the entire application

+we must always provide a key in react when we loop through things

+Props in jsx default to true unless we gve it a value